multinormal/ddsm/README.md

 4. Verify you can run the program that converts the mammograms.
 Run `./jpeg` (Linux users) or `./jpeg.exe` (Windows users).
 You should see some usage instructions printed to the screen.
 (You will never need to run this command directly, however, so you can ignore them.)
 If the program does not run, you may need to set the file to be executable (e.g., using the `chmod` command).
 5. Verify that Ruby was installed correctly.
 Run `ruby -e “p ‘Hello world!’”` (don’t miss the single quotes!).
 You should see “Hello world!” printed to the screen.

+The DDSM radiologist annotations and metadata (which includes all information provided about the annotations in the `.OVERLAY` files, such as the type of abnormality and its subtlety) are made available via the `get_ddsm_groundtruth.m` MATLAB function.
+Install this software as follows:

+6. Copy or move the file `get_ddsm_groundtruth.m` from the `dddm-software` directory to a directory in which you keep your MATLAB software (create such a directory if one does not exist).
+7. Start MATLAB.
+8. Add the directory into which you placed the `get_ddsm_groundtruth.m` file in step 1 to your MATLAB path (see [What Is the MATLAB Search Path?](http://uk.mathworks.com/help/MATLAB/MATLAB_env/what-is-the-MATLAB-search-path.html)).
+9. From the MATLAB command prompt, check that MATLAB can find the `get_ddsm_groundtruth.m` file by running `help get_ddsm_groundtruth`.
+MATLAB should print the documentation for the `get_ddsm_groundtruth` function.

 ## How to Obtain and Convert a DDSM Mammogram

 The software provided makes it simple to get a DDSM mammogram in a usable file format.
 The following example shows how we can get the mammogram `A_1141_1.LEFT_MLO` in PNG format.
 PNG format files can be read by a wide range of software, including MATLAB, Photoshop, and Windows itself.
 It is a lossless file format and offers good compression ratios.
 (Note, however, that each DDSM mammogram is about 40MB.)